digicademy-chf/chf_container/README.rst

 and Composer-capable Debian image that runs TYPO3, a MariaDB database, a Meilisearch search engine, and a Postfix container for email jobs.
 The optional ``graph`` profile adds an Oxigraph SPARQL endpoint.
 The ``table`` profile adds a NoCoDB tabular database with a dedicated data container.
-And the ``inspect`` profile adds a phpMyAdmin to inspect the TYPO3 database.
-The documentation provides install instructions as well as a few pointers towards how to use the container-based environment.
+The ``files`` profile adds a WebDAV-capable storage.
+And the ``inspect`` profile adds a phpMyAdmin to inspect the TYPO3 database in a local environment.

 :Repository:  https://github.com/digicademy-chf/chf_container
 :Read online: https://digicademy-chf.github.io/chf_container